Skwidder/board/README.md

 This is the only online go board that allows for synchronous control across all participants.

 This project is free and open-source and always will be.
-Feel free to contribute by submiting PRs, reporting bugs, suggesting features, or just sharing with friends.
+Feel free to contribute by submitting PRs, reporting bugs, suggesting features, or just sharing with friends.

 [Main page](https://board.tripleko.com)